 Monday to Friday 7:30 am – 3:30 pm, Saturday and Sunday 9 am – 5 pm

 Chinese restaurant that is all about sharing with a friend.
 You get to try more and split the cost.
-That’s win for me.
+That's a win for me.
 Be sure to get a good seat to watch the chefs make the incredible fresh noodles and dumplings.